 Most poles for walking and mountaineering have an adjustable length.
 So, no need to worry about finding the exact size – you only have to know the approximate length.
-If you’re preparing for your trip, our Pole length calculator could help you determine which length is appropriate for you based on your height and the area of use.
+If you’re preparing for your trip, our walking pole length calculator could help you determine which length is appropriate for you based on your height and the area of use.
 But, if you’re already out in the hills or just need to find out fast, have a look at the picture to see how to determine the proper length.

 If you have any questions, feel free to ask our experts in customer service.
 They are available on weekdays between 9 a.m. and 4 p.m. and can be reached by phone at 03 33 33 67058 or via e-mail.
 This article was last edited on 31/01/2017.